tobinus/OTD-semantic-framework/README.md

   * Though this means you must manage the UUIDs of graphs.
   * You can use multiple files and change between them by renaming one of them to `.env`, and let the others have other names when not in use.

-Caveat: pipenv will read the `.env` file when you create a shell (`pipenv shell`).
-Changes you make to the `.env` file will not be picked up before you exit and re-enter the Pipenv shell.
-Even though DataOntoSearch reads from `.env` itself, it will not override environment variables already set by your shell, so the potentially outdated values set by pipenv will override those read from `.env` at runtime.

 ### Setup